MinecraftForge/MinecraftForge/docs/SUPPORT.md

 The most important source for this information are the log files Forge creates for every run of the game.
 You can find them in the `logs` subdirectory of your Minecraft game directory.
 The most important log file is `latest.log` which contains all of Forge's and any mod's output for `info` of above. `debug.log` contains all the logs in `latest.log` plus the `debug` logs for more detailed debugging.

-If you're faced by a crash, consult these logs files first.
+If you're faced by a crash, consult these log files first.
 Near the end of the log should be a section labelled 'Minecraft Crash Report', and after it, one about `a detailed walkthrough of the error, ...`.
 In these sections, you'll see a bunch of lines that look like

 ```
 at some.words.related.to.a.mod.MoreWords(MoreWords.java:number)